42atom/minelog/index.md

    4704 plots of size: 465.568 TiB on-disk, 465.806 TiBe (effective) Plot count for all harvesters: 175186
-Total size of plots: 16.932 PiB, 16.941 PiBe (effective) Estimated network space: 29.921 EiB
+Total size of plots: 16.932 PiB, 16.941 PiBe (effective) Estimated network space: 29.793 EiB
-Expected time to win: 8 hours and 1 minute
+Expected time to win: 8 hours and 50 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key